PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 15:18:17
+Last updated: 2024-04-02 15:19:21
-Random Quote: We have committed the Golden Rule to memory; let us now commit it to life. - Edwin Markham
+Random Quote: In all things of nature there is something of the marvelous. - Aristotle